arpit-sat/arpit-sat/README.md

 **Hi there 👋!
 Glad to see you here 😄**<br><br>
 As you must have realised by now, Hi, I am Arpit!
 I am currently an undergraduate student from IEM, India.
 I have experience in Cloud Computing and have built next-gen FaaS applications.

-🔭 I’m currently working on building mini applications on AWS.
+🔭 I’m currently working on building nodejs applications on AWS.
 Feel free to check out my profile and yes, suggestions are always welcome ✨

 💬 Ask me about anything I have written ⁠— we can have a nice chat virtually or if possible, we can meet over a cup of coffee ☕